Josephine Skriver Shows Underboob In Leopard-Print Bikini Bottoms In New Instagram Video

 It’s no wonder that her dedicated fans are looking forward to this year’s SI Swimsuit Issue, considering that this is the first time that Josephine is featured in the widely popular magazine.

 In addition, the bombshell was spotted in another Instagram video yesterday where she flaunted her underboob.
-Except this time, she did so in a tiny green cropped tank that only covered the top of her chest.
+Except for this time, she did so in a tiny green cropped tank that only covered the top of her chest.
 Josephine wore her hair in two pigtails, and her face was framed with short bangs.
 Behind her was a turquoise blue ocean, and she was seen interacting with the people on set while seemingly having the time of her life.